LINWEN607/congregate/customer/famq.md

 * primary email is matching
 * (SSO enforced only) has their SAML account linked

-Otherwise the (Admin) import user will permanently inherit group/project mentions and contributions of those users.
+Otherwise the (Admin) import user will permanently inherit group and project contributions of those users.

-The inherited group/project mentions and contributions will show a supplementary comment of the original author (see [project import/export user mapping notes](https://docs.gitlab.com/ee/user/project/settings/import_export.html#map-users-for-import) for more details).
-If you hard-delete the import user, they are inherited by the GitLab instance default (and public) *Ghost* user.
+The inherited group and project contributions will show a supplementary comment of the original author (see [project export/import user mapping notes](https://docs.gitlab.com/ee/user/project/settings/import_export.html#map-users-for-import) for more details).
+If you hard-delete the import user, they are inherited by the GitLab instance default (and public) _Ghost_ user.

 Users might be deliberately missing because on the source instance they are: